awslabs/multi-model-server/tests/performance/README.md

 #### 2. Add metrics to monitor
-You can specify the different metrics to monitor in services/monitoring section of the yaml.
+You can specify different metrics in services/monitoring section of the yaml.
 Metrics can be monitored in two ways:
 1. Standalone monitoring server

-    If your server is hosted on different machine, you will be using this method.
+    If your MMS server is hosted on different machine, you will be using this method.
 Before running the test case you have to start a [metrics_monitoring_server.py](metrics_monitoring_server.py) script.
 It will be communicating with Taurus test client over sockets.
     The address and port(default=9009) of the monitoring script should be specified in test case yaml.